linkfluence/radarly-py/docs/officialdoc/introduction/format.rst

 * ``array``
 * ``dictionary`` or ``hash``

-In the documentation, we define also some kind of specific types:
+In the documentation, we define also certain specific types:

 * ``int`` - an integer number
 * ``datetime`` - ISO-8601 datetime format in a string, eg.